siriusctrl/UniPublic/CS/week9.md

 - Terminology

   - MTU (Maximum Transmission Unit)
-    - Maximum packets that a particular network could carry
+    - Maximum size of packets that a particular network could carry
   - Path MTU
     - Maximum size for the path through the network
   - Why not just set the Path MTU at the sender?
-    - Connectionless network with dynamic routing both route and link MTU can change
+    - Connectionless network with **dynamic routing** both route and link MTU can change

 - Problems